Naa Alludu

 Naa Alludu is a 2005 Indian Telugu-language action comedy film directed by Vara Mullapudi.
 The film stars N. T. Rama Rao Jr., Shriya, and Genelia with Ramya Krishna, Suman, Rajiv Kanakala, Charan Raj, Brahmanandam, and Ali in supporting roles.
-It received mixed-to-negative reviews and was a box-office disaster.
-Following the film's excessive budget and subsequent failure, one of the producers reportedly attempted suicide by jumping into a lake in Hyderabad, but was rescued.
+It received mixed-to-negative reviews and was a box-office bomb.

 Plot

 Karthik challenges a level-headed industrialist named Bhanumati that he would marry either of her daughters to take revenge on her for insulting him in his interview to get a job in her company.
 Meghana falls for Karthik just for the one accidental kiss he gives her.
 The younger one, Gagana, too follows suit, and now, Karthik has a grip over both of Bhanumati's daughters.
 Competing with him is Bhanumati's nephew Rahul, whose father Jayaraj encourages him to chase his cousins and marry either of them to inherit their property.
 It is revealed in the flashback that Bhanumati leaves her husband Venkayya Naidu and that Karthik (Suryam) is her nephew.
 How the responsible son-in-law sets his mother-in-law right and eliminates the villains from the game is what the story is about.